 Myth 1: It’s a weight loss procedure

 Liposuction is not a way for overweight people to trim down.
 If you are overweight or obese, the way to correct this is with diet and exercise.
 Depending on your personal situation, a doctor may even suggest you consider undergoing bariatric surgery.
-Once a person is at their ideal weight, liposuction is then a good way to address stubborn fat deposits in certain areas and to sculpt the body further.
+Once a person is at their ideal weight, effective liposuction in Sydney is then a good way to address stubborn fat deposits in certain areas and to sculpt the body further.

 Myth 2: It’s only for women